 Descriptive statistics will be used to analyse the quantitative survey data collected during household visits.
 In line with our own and others’ related research, the arithmetic means and 95% confidence intervals of patient costs data that is continuous in distribution will be described regardless of the distribution of the data, and any direct expenses, lost income, or annual income recorded as “zero” or missing will be replaced with the mean cost of each costs category (unless >10% of data for a particular variable is missing) 5, 6, 53 .
 Nepalese rupees, the local currency, will be converted to United States Dollars according to OANDA rates at the time of data collection.
 Continuous stigma and quality of life data will be summarised by median and IQR or mean and SD depending on distribution.
 Categorical data will be summarised as proportions with 95% confidence intervals.
 Continuous data relating to costs, stigma, mental health, and quality of life scores (including self-rated health) will be compared across study arms where relevant using the Kruskal-Wallis test or one way ANOVA with p values <0.05 considered significant.
 Proportions of participants above and below the binary thresholds of treatment success, catastrophic costs, stigma, and depression will be summarised and compared across study arms where relevant using a Chi-2 test with p values of <0.05 considered significant.

-Exploratory univariable and multivariable logistic regression models will generate unadjusted and adjusted odds ratios with 95% confidence intervals of the association of socioeconomic and clinical variables, including intervention received, with binary thresholds of treatment success, catastrophic costs, stigma, and depression.
-Independent variables or subcategories associated with the outcome of interest in the univariable model at a level of p<0.15 will be included in the multivariable model.
-Interaction terms will be used to evaluate effect modification using the STATA “mfpigen” command and the likelihood ratio test, and how well the final models fit the data will be evaluated using the Akaike Information Criterion.

 Statistical analysis will be done using STATA v15 (Statacorp, TX, USA).

 Plans for dissemination of study findings